joeynorkin/counter/README.md

 "minute", and "hour" cycle back to 0, respectively.
 These values can be changed by the wish of the programmer.

-To use the counter library:
+###To use the counter library:
-* run the makefile in the counter directory (which is the default directory when pulling or downloading from the github repository).
+Run the makefile in the counter directory (which is the default directory when pulling or downloading from the github repository).
 This will compile the library file (as well as the object files and an executable, *test*, which performs unit tests to ensure correct functionality of the library).
-* Include the header file *counter.h* in the program using the library and when compiling, include the segment: **-L. -lcounter** ⋅⋅⋅For simplicity, this assumes both the header and library files are in your current directory.
+Include the header file *counter.h* in the program using the library and when compiling, include the segment:

+    -L. -lcounter

+For simplicity, this assumes both the header and library files are in your current directory.

 Make sure you declare and initialize a struct count variable to use the